tiggonking/algo-terminal/README.md

 4. To connect to the VM you need to use RDP (available on Windows and Mac)
 5. VM name: strategybuilder
 6. You will be prompted for a pincode and the vm password.
 Mitch will provide these to you.
+7. Please ping me prior to connecting so I can start the VM (VM is default paused to reduce cost)

 The VM is setup with Norgate, RealTest, IB gateway, and the latest executable of the OMS.